 In short, rook is the second most powerful chess piece because firstly its relative value is less than the queen but more than other chess pieces.
-Secondly, after the queen, it is the only chess piece that can control many squares at a time and deliver checkmate with a king, against a lone king.
+Secondly, after the queen, it is the only chess piece that can control many squares at a time and deliver a checkmate with a king, against a lone king.

 Now let’s understand the power of rook in a more detailed way.